Starting any new diet can be daunting. It often involves drastically modifying your eating habits while also keeping

-Not only do you want to make sure the diet is compatible with your goals and lifestyle, but different versions exist that can be tailored to your needs.
+Not only should the diet be compatible with your goals and lifestyle, but different versions exist that can be tailored to your needs.

-While the standard keto diet may be ideal for losing weight, a modified version exists for those with highly active lifestyles, so it’s important to figure out your best option.
+While the standard keto diet may be ideal for losing weight, a modified version exists for those with highly active lifestyles.
+It’s important to figure out your best option.

-Taking the time to delve into a little more detail will also help you better understand the path to ketosis, what to expect in terms of results and the guidelines you need to follow to be successful.
+Doing more research will also help you better understand the path to ketosis, what results to expect, and the guidelines you need to follow to be successful.

 The whole purpose of keto is to force your body to metabolize fats instead of carbohydrates, so you’ll need to pay close attention to your carb intake.

-You’ll need to be able to accurately count carbs and understand how fiber affects the net carb content of food.
+You’ll need to be able to accurately count carbs and understand how fiber affects the net carb content of the food you eat.

-Fiber is fine for keto so you can subtract a food’s fiber content from its total carbs to give you the number you need to keep track of your intake.
+Fiber is fine for keto, so you can subtract a food’s fiber content from its total carbs.
+This will give you the number you need to keep track of your intake.

 Additionally, not all carbohydrates are the same, so while heavily processed carbs need to go, you can still enjoy healthier whole grains in moderation.